 Resource Management in an Agile Environment

 Regardless of the methods used, it’s essential for the company to have a well-planned concept for resource management for project portfolios.
 This requires a centralized database which, due to its complexity, can only be coordinated by a Project Management Office (PMO).

-Agile methods use fixed product/project teams.
-This greatly simplifies the resource planning in project management.
+Agile methods use fixed product / project teams.
+This greatly simplifies project resource management.

 However, this is insufficient at the project management level.
-Regardless of whether you’re using agile or traditional project management methods, you’ll need to determine the actual availability, absences, and line activities.
+Regardless of whether you are using agile or traditional project management methods, you will need to determine the actual availability, absences, and operations.

 Because resources are assigned to individual tasks in traditional projects, the differing deadlines make it difficult for people to switch from one project to another.
-In some situations, this can have a negative impact on productivity (see graphic below at left).
+In some situations, this can have a negative impact on productivity (see first graphic below).

-It’s much easier for an employee to switch from one project to another if the team membership remains constant for at least the duration of one sprint.
+It is much easier for an employee to switch from one project to another if the team membership remains constant for at least the duration of one sprint.
 It’s a good idea to align the sprint lengths and cadence among several projects.
-That way, resources can be shifted at the end of a sprint.
+That way, resources can be shifted at the end of a sprint (see second graphic below).

 Our tip: Try to maintain the same cadence in all your projects to that team members can transfer from one project to another smoothly if need be.

 Hybrid Project Management – A Mix of Traditional and Agile Methods